5.2. Meta Keywords¶

 Meta-settings have no effect on Suricata’s inspection; they do have an effect on the way Suricata reports events.

-The keyword msg gives more information about the signature and the possible alert.
-The first part shows the class of the signature.
-It is a convention that part is written in uppercase characters.
+The keyword msg gives textual information about the signature and the possible alert.

 The format of msg is:

 msg:"ATTACK-RESPONSES 403 Forbidden"; msg:"ET EXPLOIT SMB-DS DCERPC PnP bind attempt";

 To continue the example of the previous chapter, this is the keyword in action in an actual rule:

 It is convention to make the first part of the signature uppercase and show the class of the signature.

 msg is made the first keyword in the signature.

 The following characters must be escaped inside the msg:

 5.2.2. sid (signature ID)¶

 The keyword sid gives every signature its own id.
 This id is stated with a number.
 The format of sid is: